pushpendra-jain/springboot-encrypt-decrypt/README.md

 Anywhere I looked to add support for keeping encrypted values are using PropertyPlaceholderConfigurer but rarely are when using PropertySourcesPlaceholderConfigurer which is the new recommanded version in new spring projects.
 Most alternative out there ask for using jasypt which I found to be more baggage to do the simple thing and more or less use to do the same way which is done in its predecessor PropertyPlaceholderConfigurer but not in PropertySourcesPlaceholderConfigurer way.
 So looked into the PropertySourcesPlaceholderConfigurer code and found this easy way to add support for encrypted properties.

-1. First we need some class which we will use to do the Decryption.
+1.First we need some class which we will use to do the Decryption.
 In the example we will write an implementation of EncryptionAwareService and create an static bean of the type.

 ```java
  /**